Changes to exemptions and discounts for empty properties from 1 April 2019

-With the current significant housing pressures for local residents we have introduced a number of options to help bring empty properties back into use.
+In April 2013, the council changed its approach to council tax discounts and exemptions due to significant housing pressures for local residents and introduced a number of options to help bring empty properties back into use:

 - Class A (uninhabitable exemptions) and Class C (empty and unfurnished exemptions) no longer exist and full council tax will need to be paid.